Frequently Asked Questions

 The Law Society of BC requires that the identity of their clients is verified.
 Just like every professional, a lawyer is obligated to know his or her client, to understand the client's financial dealings in relation to the retainer, and to manage any risks arising from the professional business relationship with the client.
 Similarly, when you go to a Bank or a Doctor you are required to show ID and, of course, clarify how you will pay for the services.
 For example, a medical clinic will ask for your MSP card for two reasons:

-Your ID = who you are for the medical system to track your records; and
+1. Your ID = who you are for the medical system to track your records and related costs; and

-Otherwise, visitors to Canada need to provide both ID eg a passport plus a credit card to verify who they are and payment.
+If you are not registered with MSP like visitors to Canada then the patient would need to provide both ID eg a passport plus a credit card to verify who they are and payment.

 What ID can I use?

-You need to provide 2 pieces of Government Issued ID, one piece of ID must have a photo, both pieces must be valid.
+We require 2 valid pieces of Government Issued ID, with one piece of ID having a photo.
 It is now easy and convenient to verify ID by using an online link you will be sent.

 Acceptable ID includes: